tatut/Webjure/README.markdown

 input parameters (both parts of the URL path and GET/POST params).
 The defh can also automatically send the response as HTML or JSON.

+Webjure also provides Clojure Page Templates (see webjure.cpt namespace) can be used for dynamic HTML templates similar to ZPT/JPT.
+The templates are compiled to bytecode for good performance.

 ## Hello world